Iran–Israel relations: Khomeini era

-The Observer estimated that Israel's arms sales to Iran during the Iran–Iraq War totaled US$500 million annually, and Time reported that throughout 1981 and 1982, "the Israelis reportedly set up Swiss bank accounts to handle the financial end of the deals."
+The Observer estimated that Israel's arms sales to Iran during the Iran–Iraq War totaled US$500 million annually, and Time reported that throughout 1981 and 1982, "the Israelis reportedly set up Swiss bank accounts to handle the financial end of the deals".

-According to the report of the U.S. Congressional Committees Investigating the Iran–Contra affair issued in November 1987, "the sale of U.S. arms to Iran through Israel began in the summer of 1985, after receiving the approval of President Reagan."
-These sales included "2,008 TOW missiles and 235 parts kits for Hawk missiles had been sent to Iran via Israel."
-Further shipments of up to US$2 billion of American weapons from Israel to Iran consisting of 18 F-4 fighter-bombers, 46 Skyhawk fighter-bombers, and nearly 4,000 missiles were foiled by the U.S. Department of Justice, and "unverified reports alleged that Israel agreed to sell Iran Sidewinder air-to-air missiles, radar equipment, mortar and machinegun ammunition, field telephones, M-60 tank engines and artillery shells, and spare parts for C-130 transport planes."
+According to the report of the U.S. Congressional Committees Investigating the Iran–Contra affair issued in November 1987, "the sale of U.S. arms to Iran through Israel began in the summer of 1985, after receiving the approval of President Reagan".
+These sales included "2,008 TOW missiles and 235 parts kits for Hawk missiles had been sent to Iran via Israel".
+Further shipments of up to US$2 billion of American weapons from Israel to Iran consisting of 18 F-4 fighter-bombers, 46 Skyhawk fighter-bombers, and nearly 4,000 missiles were foiled by the U.S. Department of Justice, and "unverified reports alleged that Israel agreed to sell Iran Sidewinder air-to-air missiles, radar equipment, mortar and machinegun ammunition, field telephones, M-60 tank engines and artillery shells, and spare parts for C-130 transport planes".
 Israeli arms deals to Iran continued after the Iran–Iraq War, although sporadically and unofficially.

+Travel

+The Islamic Republic of Iran does not usually issue visas to Israeli passport holders or citizens of other countries who have an entry stamp for Israel in their passports.

+Iranian citizens need to obtain special permission from the Israeli government to enter Israel.
+This permission is granted on a case-by-case basis and after security checks.

+In the past few years, to solve the problem of the entry stamp for Israel in the passport, the entry stamp is not placed in the passport but on another sheet so that those traveling to Israel do not have problems traveling to other countries.

 Disputed issues

 Iranian funding of Hamas and Hezbollah

 Iran provides political and financial support and weapons to Hamas, an organization committed to the destruction of Israel by Jihad.
-According to Mahmoud Abbas, President of the Palestinian National Authority, "Hamas is funded by Iran.
+According to Mahmoud Abbas, President of the Palestinian National Authority: "Hamas is funded by Iran.
 It claims it is financed by donations, but the donations are nothing like what it receives from Iran."

 Iran has also provided support to Hezbollah, another enemy of Israel, with substantial amounts of funding, training, weapons, explosives, political, diplomatic, and organizational aid while persuading Hezbollah to take an action against Israel.
 Hezbollah's 1985 manifesto listed its four main goals as "Israel's final departure from Lebanon as a prelude to its final obliteration" According to reports released in February 2010, Hezbollah received $400 million from Iran.